 Tuition is non-refundable.
 Only in cases of prolonged illness is a credit or refund granted at the discretion of the directors.
 Requests of this nature must be submitted in writing. $15 penalty + bank charges for returned checks.

 Dress Code: Refer to individual class description for requirements regarding hair, uniform leotard, tights, and ballet slippers.
 All ballet shoes should fit snugly and be purchased from a dancewear store.
-Only the uniform leotard is allowed (no camisole or low cut leotards).
+Only the uniform leotard for the level is allowed.
 All uniform leotards, as well as other supplies, are in stock at Dancer's Boutique in Ann Arbor.
-No jewelry, body glitter, or body piercing (except ear lobe), leg warmers, or baggy clothes are allowed.
+No jewelry, body piercing (except ear lobe), leg warmers, or baggy clothes are allowed in class.
 See "Dates to Remember" for special attire weeks.

 Attendance: Students are expected to attend classes regularly and to be on time.
 Repeated absences and/or tardiness disrupt the class and hinder progress.
 A student may be asked to sit out and observe if she/he is too late.
 The school must be notified if a student will be absent from class, and prior permission must be granted to leave class early.
 There is no reduction or refund for lessons missed.
 Make-up classes are allowed and must be made up in the same semester in a class of same or lower level.
 In case of injury or non-contagious illness, the student is encouraged to observe class and take notes, and will be counted as present.
 In case of severe weather, call the studio after 3:00pm for cancellation message.
 We are not automatically cancelled if the public schools are closed.